riotnrrd-eu/riotnrrd-eu.github.io/_posts/2026-08-07-Escape-Artists.markdown

 ![The Net movie poster](/images/Netposter1995.jpg)

 Worry about the humans driving the agents, not some scenario vaguely mis-remembered from a science-fiction film that dates back to last century.
+The cat is well and truly out of the bag on the tools being available and becoming more capable, so enforcement mechanisms need to focus on the users who give them their instructions and set up the environments they will operate in.

+The Wild West era of breakneck experimentation is coming to a close.
+Figuring out how to integrate these new technologies into our world is going to require some though to be given to the frameworks they will operate under.

+When [Bertha Benz](https://en.wikipedia.org/wiki/Bertha_Benz) went on her famous drive, she did not have to worry about traffic lights, speed limits, and parking enforcement.
+But now, our use of our cars is fenced around with all sorts of regulations, including who is liable in the case of collisions or other problems.

+We will know that "AI" is properly mature once we see the same sorts of frameworks emerge to regulate its use.
+Whether that will involve the transnational Turing police envisioned by William Gibson, or some other mechanism, is up to us to decide — but we need to be having that conversation right now.

 ***